bisdn/bisdn.github.io/setup_physical.md

 ```
 *The switches were pre-configured with unique DPIDs.
 They can be found on the information leaflet provided with each switch.*

 When in the CAWR config file edit the `externalports` section by adding the uplink ports.
 Please note that `port_extern_[n]` labels correspond to the physical port number labels as they appear on each Basebox-attached switch.
-The `dpdi[n]` labels correspond to the DPID of each respective switch.
+The `dpid[n]` labels correspond to the DPID of each respective switch.

 Example of a standalone, single cable uplink (no port bonding):

 ```
 externalports:
 # - [Interfacename, dpid1, port_extern_1, dpid2, port_extern_2]
-- [ uplink_port, 1,41 ]
+- [ uplink_port, 1, 41 ]

 ```